../

 };

-This version is compatible with FreeBSD and other UNIX-like systems, but it provides less information.
+This version is compatible with other Unix-like systems such as FreeBSD and provides relatively little information.

-The second version is in <linux/tcp.h>.
-It is proprietary to Linux and provides more comprehensive information.
-Since the initial fields are the same, only the additional fields are listed here.
+The second version is in #raw("<linux/tcp.h>"), which is Linux-specific and more comprehensive.
+Since the initial fields are the same, only the additional fields are shown here.

 struct tcp_info {